-8. Provide a name for your workload.
+Step 8 — Provide a name for your workload.
 You might choose to categorize your workloads by team name, by interaction types (filter type), or expert levels of quality analysts.
-And set up the frequency (schedule) of the workload daily, weekly, or monthly, and when will start and end (optional).

-9. Then decide whether you want the workload to be regular or standalone.
-But what does this mean?
+Step 9 — Now, decide whether you want the workload to be regular or standalone.

 When published, the workload will automatically begin to select and distribute customer interactions to analysts based on workload parameters that you set.

 Customer interactions are selected randomly in order to fairly balance analyst workloads and avoid differences in workload difficulty.
 A workload resets automatically week-over-week.
 If edits are made to a workload, interaction assignments will be reflected at the start of the next week.